 Upon check-in in South Africa or St Helena passengers should be prepared to produce a copy of their contract of employment or entry permit, demonstrating their permission to enter Ascension.
 Failure to do so may result in boarding being refused.

 There are strict rules and conditions for children travelling through South Africa.
 Passengers should therefore ensure children have the correct documentation with them.
 This documentation may include an unabridged birth certificate and a notarised permission from absent parents.
-Further information can be found on the SA Airlink website.
+Further information can be found on the Airlink website.

 The fares shown below are inclusive of all taxes* payable to St Helena Government.